AlgorithmicBotany/head-vasculature-models/oofs/ext/Bellis-Phyllotaxis/README.md

 The key differences are:

-- The curves defining the shape of the head are based on longitudinal sections of Bellis, and
+- The curves defining the shape of the head, which were changed to match longitudinal sections of Bellis, and

 - The function defining the threshold distance for primordium insertion, which was changed to model the difference in sizes between Bellis and gerbera primordia.

 The vlab object contains three seperate lpfg models:

 - The phyllotaxis model, which simulates patterning on the receptacle.
+Its components are listed under the sub-heading `PHYLLOTAXIS MODEL` in the vlab object's menu.

-- The contour model, which is used to define the profile curves and landmarks of the receptacle growth model, and
+- The contour model, which is used to define the profile curves and landmarks of the receptacle growth model.
+Its components are listed under the sub-heading `LONGITUDINAL SECTIONS`.

 - The receptacle growth model, which simulates the growth of the receptacle by interpolating the profile curves from the contour model and defines the knots of the B-Spline basis functions used in the interpolation.
+Its components are listed under the sub-heading
+`RECEPTACLE MODEL`.

+The user-defined functions and contours that are common to all three models are accessible from the `GALLERY` sub-heading in the vlab object.
+If the landmarks are modified in the `contours_markers.cset` file, then you must regenerate the `markers.h` file by running `generate` under the `MARKERS` sub-heading.

 ## Representation of the head